ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 ~~~

 <br>
-Using the geometric sequence, we can obtain accuracy by cross validation.
+Using the geometric sequence, we can obtain accuracy by cross validation:

 |  Alpha   | Accuracy |
 | :------: | :------: |